earthai-tech/watex/docs/index.rst

     :class-title: sd-fs-5
     :columns: 12 12 10 10

     `WATex` is a Python package focused on the groundwater exploration field.
-It brings piece solutions to minimize the losses during the hydro-geophysical engineering projects.
-It uses the geophysical methods combined with the machine learning approaches to predict some water content targets.
+It brings novel approaches and solutions to minimize losses during hydro-geophysical engineering projects.
+It uses geophysical methods combined with machine learning approaches to predict some water content targets.
 More about the ideas behind the package can be found in the :ref:`introductory notes <about>`.

     To getting started with the software, refer to the :ref:`installation guide <installation>`.
 You can also browse the :doc:`examples <glr_examples/index>` page to see some of the expected results you can achieve using the software.
-    The :ref:`user guide <user_guide>` is more in-depth guide about the different methods implemented supported by theories and concrete examples.
+    The :ref:`user guide <user_guide>` is a more in-depth guide about the different methods implemented supported by theories and real-world examples.

   .. grid-item-card:: Contents
     :columns: 12 12 2 2